ychoi04/mica-gd405/lectures/w4-assignments.md

 Visit [the Kadenze Course](https://www.kadenze.com/courses/introduction-to-programming-for-the-visual-arts-with-p5-js-i) and watch the videos:
   - Session 5: Synthesis A, Nonlinear Narrative

-It is important that you take notes and questions on your journal while watching the videos.

-## Reading
-Read [this tutorial](http://genekogan.com/code/p5js-transformations/) on transformation, and try to understand as much as you can.

 -----

 ## Type Design
-We will continue with your type design.
+We will continue with your type design from the last week.

 ### Part 1
 1. Refine your design and codes.